 The iPhone and Android phones have useful cameras for non-business use.
 It is nice to have such a camera in your pocket to take snapshots of occasions here or there.
 You can use it to take a picture of yourself, but it is not a professional photo.
 Consider this.
 A headshot is different than every other picture you take of yourself because the primary purpose of it is to market yourself.
 Your headshot is to market your professional self.
 How often do you frequent businesses that come across unprofessional?
 So, why would you make and use an unprofessional headshot?

-A headshot is to be used to directly influence a customer to do business with you.
+A headshot photographer in Los Angeles, and other cities, creates the shots so you can use them to directly influence a customer to do business with you.
 This can be an actor submitting to a casting director.
 It can be a real estate agent advertisement to home sellers, a lawyer’s advertisement for people in need of legal advice, and so on.

 It is also used to indirectly influence customers to do business with you, such as posting one on LinkedIn or a company website.
 Using professional shots across your brand’s spectrum is the foundation for establishing professionalism.
 A picture is still worth a thousand words and we are all still judged primarily by appearances, like it or not.
 In other words, this particular photo is an important investment and should never be taken with a smartphone, by a friend with a camera, or other non-professional means.